mehdi-mirzapour/French-CRS/README.md

     python -m spacy download fr_core_news_sm
     ```

-Source it  (do this every time you want to use it)

-Install it

-Install the additional dependencies

 ## Running a pre-trained model pipelines in command line

 1. Ensure you are in the virtualenv `source env4fcrs/bin/activate`